Puppy-Proofing Your Home

 - When possible, use rugs to hide cords from view.

-- Depending on the kind of cord you’re looking to conceal, you may be able to run them through the drywall of your home.
+- Depending on the kind of card you’re looking to conceal, you may be able to run them through the drywall of your home.
 However, this will only work if you need to conceal something that’s permanent.

 - Look for opportunities to raise cords off the ground.
 You can use wire molds to run cords up a room’s corners or along its baseboards.
 And if you’re really creative, you can even design interesting patterns and wall art with the help of small cable brackets.

-- If there’s simply no way to hide one of the cords in your home, you can purchase a deterrent spray and apply it to the cords, ensuring that your puppy and your cable stay safe.
+- If there’s simply no way to hide one of the cords in your home, you can purchase a deterrent spray and apply it to the cords, ensuring that your puppy and your cable-stay safe.